CWRUChielLab/neuronpyxl/README.md

 - --syn: no arguments.
 If provided, records electrical and chemical synaptic currents.
 - --vonly: no arguments.
 If provided, only records membrane voltages and time and saves to a single file.
 Otherwise, each cell's data is recorded into its own folder.
 - --cluster: no arguments.
 Doesn't prompt user for clearing data folders. useful if running on a HPC cluster.
+- --folder *foldername*: If provided, saves into a folder with a custom name.

 See the Examples folder for how to read data and run simulations from Python.